just-jollie/persephone/README.md

 This project is configured to work with VSCode.
 After installing the ESLint and Prettier extensions, import/export sorting and general formatting will run automatically on save.

+If you don't use VSCode, no worries!
+There's a precommit hook that runs ESLint and Prettier as well.

 ### Wanna contribute?

 This project is currently closed to outside contributions.
 Feel free to check back later!